 “We are going to do more in Pennsylvania to try to encourage manufacturing,” Wolf said.
 “And we’re trying to do that not by creating another silo, but by actually trying to get more collaboration across organizations that are already doing amazing work in this field, like Carnegie Mellon.”

-Tech Spark is the cornerstone of CMU’s College of Engineering’s maker ecosystem, an integrated set of resources where faculty and students create and develop new ideas, concepts and products for courses and research.
-Tech Spark houses a simulation cluster, 3D printers, rapid prototyping equipment, electronic fabrication facilities, and traditional manual and CNC machining to allow students and faculty to design and fabricate at the nano, micro, and macro scales.
+The Tech Spark is the cornerstone of CMU’s College of Engineering’s maker ecosystem, an integrated set of resources where faculty and students create and develop new ideas, concepts and products for courses and research.
+The Tech Spark houses a simulation cluster, 3D printers, rapid prototyping equipment, electronic fabrication facilities, and traditional manual and CNC machining to allow students and faculty to design and fabricate at the nano, micro, and macro scales.

 A main component of the PA Manufacturing Innovation Program is the Manufacturing Fellows Initiative, which will support designated undergraduate and graduate student fellows at universities within the state to work with manufacturers.
 University faculty and students will address projects identified by industry to help advance new products or process innovations.
 Students will be paired with a Pennsylvania company, and the program will provide research funding for projects that will be catered to each company’s needs.